Introduction

 Online IMDF Validator

-The free online IMDF validation tool offered by Safe Software uses FME Server to generate a validation report for each uploaded IMDF file.
+The free online IMDF validation tool offered by Safe Software uses FME Flow to generate a validation report for each uploaded IMDF file.

 Visit the IMDF Validator free tool webpage and upload your IMDF file in step 1.
 In step 2, enter your name and email address.
 In a few minutes, check your inbox for the validation report.

-Note: the online report is only available for 7 days, if you require this report for longer, please save the HTML page.
+The online report is only available for 7 days.
+If you require this report for an extended period, please save the HTML page.

-The validation report provides details about which file was tested, when it was tested, and with what IMDF standard it was tested against.
+The validation report provides details about the file tested, when it was tested, and against which IMDF standard it was tested.

-The report lists all of the features that don’t meet the requirements and shows each issue on a map.
+The report lists all features that don’t meet the requirements and displays each issue on a map.

 Errors MUST be fixed before submitting IMDF data to Apple.
-Warnings ought to be addressed, where possible, in order to improve the usefulness of the data, but the presence of warnings should not prevent the submission from going through.
+Warnings should be addressed, where possible, to improve the usefulness of the data; however, the presence of warnings should not prevent the submission from proceeding.

-Note: In FME, a Feature Type refers to the source dataset schema or structure.
+In FME, a Feature Type refers to the schema or structure of the source dataset.
 Every format used by FME identifies features through a classification scheme.
 This classification is known in FME as a feature type.

-This example validation report has many errors, with missing Address and Building being major.
+This example validation report contains numerous errors, with the missing Address and Building being major issues.
 If the FME workspace demonstrated in the CAD to IMDF article was used to generate this data, the workspace could be modified to provide the correct results.

 IMDFValidator Custom Transformer